Test your knowledge of trade policies and how they influence economic growth and extend overseas markets with this 14-question A level quiz.

 Q8.
 What are import substitution policies?

-Policies which restrict exports.
+Policies that restrict exports

-Policies which support free trade.
+Policies that support free trade

-Policies which encourage immigration.
+Policies that encourage immigration

-Policies which restrict imports.
+Policies that restrict imports

 Q9.
-EU tariffs on imports aim to
+EU tariffs on imports aim to:

-Protect EU producers.
+Protect EU producers

-Limit the amount of a product which can be imported.
+Limit the amount of a product which can be imported

-Increase the competitiveness of EU exports.
+Increase the competitiveness of EU exports

 Reduce migration

 Q10.
-Structural adjustment programmes (SAP) were imposed on low-income countries in order to
+Structural adjustment programmes (SAP) were imposed on low-income countries in order to:

-Help them pay back debt to large private lenders and corporations.
+Help them pay back debt to large private lenders and corporations

-Establish a national minimum wage.
+Establish a national minimum wage

-Help them pay back their national debts to the IMF and international banks.
+Help them pay back their national debts to the IMF and international banks

-Restrict foreign imports.
+Restrict foreign imports

 Q11.
 Which of these is not a predominantly political reason for government intervention in an economy?

-Protect jobs from unfair competition.
+Protect jobs from unfair competition

-Protect the environment.
+Protect the environment

-Protect consumer health.
+Protect consumer health

-Encourage in-migration.
+Encourage immigration

 Q12.
 What is a trade war?

-Exported goods are protected by armed forces.
+Where exported goods are protected by armed forces

-Competition between different firms making the same goods.
+Competition between different firms making the same goods

-Disagreement between government and producers over import controls.
+Disagreement between government and producers over import controls

 Q13.
 What is Fair Trade?

-Producers are paid a fair price for their produce.
+Producers are paid a fair price for their produce

-There is fair competition between small producers and multi-national corporations.
+There is fair competition between small producers and multi-national corporations

-A guarantee of product quality.
+A guarantee of product quality

 Q14.
 What is a free trade area?

-A region where agricultural products are very cheap.
+A region where agricultural products are very cheap

-A region where all governments impose similar trading tariffs.
+A region where all governments impose similar trading tariffs

-A group of countries within which trade is conducted freely.
+A group of countries within which trade is conducted freely

 Finished!